 Get a type that is local to your area

 Your safest bet is to choose a tree that is local to your area.
 This means the tree will thrive in your soil and in your climate.
-Otherwise, you’ll need to put up some additional work into keeping the plant alive, such as extra watering with your garden hose.
+Otherwise, you’ll need to put up some extra work into keeping the plant alive.
 Any local tree nursery will be able to offer amazing advice on trees that will perform best in your backyard.

 Add color with ornamental trees